Installation Instructions for iHR and ISS

 http://iHRsoftware.com/FTP/iHRDb.zip (3M)

-Extract the file and use Enterprise Manager to restore it as a database named IHR.
+Extract the file and use SQL Management Studio to restore it as a database named iHR.
 During the restore, you may want to change the locations of the mdf and ldf files.
+Also, the iHR database must have an owner.
+After restoring the database, set the owner by opening the database properties.
+Alternatively, run the script below.

 2.2.
 "No SQL Server" Installation

-If SQL Server 2000 or 2005 is unavailable then log on to the server as an administrator.
+If SQL Server 2012 is unavailable then log on to the server as an administrator.
 Download and run the self extracting executable...

 http://iHRsoftware.com/FTP/iHRSetup.exe (16M)